← Back to Blog

 # How to Screen Record with Audio on Mac: The Complete Guide

 TL;DR: Mac's built-in tools don't capture system audio.
-Use BlackHole (free virtual audio driver) with QuickTime, or try CleanShot X ($29/year) for one-click internal audio capture.
-Skip to Method 2 for the best free option.
+Use BlackHole (free virtual audio driver) with QuickTime for a free setup, or grab ScreenSnap Pro for one-click internal audio capture with no subscription.
+Skip to Method 2 for the best free option or Method 4 for the easiest.

 Want to screen record with audio on Mac?
 Here's the frustrating truth: macOS can record your screen natively, but it won't capture internal audio — like the sound from a video call, app notification, or YouTube video — without extra steps.